 I didn’t tell anyone, but tears flooded my eyes several times during the phenomenal surround audio/visual walkthrough of the Old Testament.
 And I think my jaw stayed dropped as I walked through the life-sized village of Nazareth.
 In nearly every exhibit I kept finding myself saying “Wow, this is so creative.”
 I was continually reminded of how the Bible has shaped our nation and the cultures of the world.
 I shook my head in near disbelief as I looked at the ancient manuscripts of the Bible.
 And being the inquisitive type, I always stopped to try to figure out what technology was used to make each high-tech state-of-the-art exhibit.

-If you have visited the Museum of the Bible already (or when you do), leave me a comment on this Facebook post or send me a message about your favorite exhibit.
+If you have visited the Museum of the Bible already, leave me a comment about your favorite exhibit.

 Thank you, and God bless you.